ASS-MUIT/kogitoNeurologicalAssessment/resources/docs/TASK_API_USAGE.md

 ## 🐛 Troubleshooting

-### No veo ninguna tarea
+### I don't see any tasks
-1. Verifica que el proceso se haya iniciado correctamente
+1. Verify that the process was started correctly
-2. Comprueba los logs: `logging.level.org.kie.kogito=DEBUG` en `application.properties`
+2. Check the logs: set `logging.level.org.kie.kogito=DEBUG` in `application.properties`
-3. Asegúrate de estar autenticado con el usuario correcto (`doctorWho` o `paul`)
+3. Make sure you are authenticated with the correct user (`doctorWho` or `paul`)

 ### Error 401 Unauthorized
-- Verifica las credenciales de Basic Auth
+- Verify Basic Auth credentials
-- Asegúrate de que el usuario existe en `DefaultWebSecurityConfig`
+- Make sure the user exists in `DefaultWebSecurityConfig`

 ### Error 403 Forbidden
-- Verifica que el usuario tiene el grupo correcto (`practitioner`)
+- Verify that the user has the correct group (`practitioner`)
-- Comprueba que el `GroupId` en el BPMN coincida con la autoridad del usuario
+- Check that the `GroupId` in the BPMN matches the user's authority

-### Las tareas aparecen pero no puedo completarlas
+### Tasks appear but I cannot complete them
-- Verifica que el body JSON tenga la estructura correcta
+- Verify that the JSON body has the correct structure
-- Asegúrate de usar `Content-Type: application/json`
+- Make sure to use `Content-Type: application/json`
-- Comprueba que todos los campos del objeto `dn4` estén presentes
+- Check that all fields of the `dn4` object are present

-## 📚 Referencias
+## 📚 References

 - [Kogito Documentation - Human Tasks](https://docs.jboss.org/kogito/release/latest/html_single/#con-human-tasks_kogito-developing-process-services)
 - [Spring Security Documentation](https://docs.spring.io/spring-security/reference/servlet/authentication/passwords/in-memory.html)